Table of Contents

 Did you know that the way you sleep can influence your dreams?
 Different sleep positions can lead to different types of dreams.

-There are a few reasons for this difference: when you’re on your side, it’s easier for your brain to signal REM (rapid eye movement) sleep, which is the stage of deepest sleep.
+There are a few reasons for this difference: when you’re on your side, it’s easier for your brain to signal REM (rapid eye movement) sleep, which is the stage of deepest sleep according to sleep architecture.
 This means that you spend more time in REM and have more vivid dreams.
 Additionally, being on your side allows gravity to keep fluids from building up in your head and causing discomfort or morning headaches.

 Does sleeping on your stomach cause nightmares?